LanKuDot/MLGame/README.md

 A platform for applying machine learning algorithm to play pixel games

 MLGame separates the machine learning part from the game core, which makes users easily apply codes to play the game.
+(Support non-python script as the client.
+Check [here](mlgame/crosslang/README.md) for more information.)

 **MLGame Beta 6.0+ is not compatible with the previous version.**